mkellerman/Invoke-CommandAs/README.md

 # Execute Remotely using Session.
 Invoke-CommandAs -Session $PSSession -ScriptBlock { Get-Process }

-# Execute Remotely using PSSession, and execute ScriptBlock as SYSTEM and RunElevated.
+# Execute Remotely using PSSession, and execute ScriptBlock as SYSTEM.
 Invoke-CommandAs -Session $PSSession -ScriptBlock { Get-Process } -AsSystem

 # Execute Remotely on multiple Computers at the same time.